shsagir/play-area-sync/docs/app.md

 Please mind that you can not change the App name later on.
 7 days after you have deleted an App, the same App name will become available to use again.

+##### Sending transactional mails from your App URL

+Some clients asked how to setup TXT records for App URLs.
+They have the idea of sending mails over a transactional mail service from the App URL, for testing or even for production.

+And it is probably not what you want.
+At the end of the day, you want your mails to be sent from own domain. transactional mail providers need to take extra care that you are not a spammer, as they give very powerful tools. our generic App URLs do NOT look good from their point of view.
+For the App URL there isn't an MX record.
+So that sub-domain looks suspicious to any mail-server.

+We are using postmark app.
+It should work the same as mailgun or any other transactional mail provider.
+We have configured and verified our prime domain to be used with the service.
+Now, our dev and staging environments are also using the "real thing", but is configured (in our code base) so that they are sending all mails to "info@fortrabbit.com" (instead of what is entered by the testers).

+How other users are testing mails: some clients are using mailtrap to test mails.
+I have no experience. but as far as I know, it's easy to setup and use.

 #### Set up a custom domain

 You can register your App to accept requests from any external domain you route to fortrabbit — see also [the domain article](/domains).
 To set up a domain routing, you add a new custom domain within your Apps domain settings in the Dashboard.